FunctionalJerk/FunctionalJerk.github.io/pages/about.md

 # Welcome!

 Hey you!
 Thanks for visiting this very new place.
+This site is where I host demos and short descriptions of my works of art and artistic research.
+Click through the [projects]({{ site.url }}) or scroll through [media]({{ site.url }}/media) to get an impression of my work.

-This site launched just recently and a good amount of projects and general information are still missing.
+This site launched just recently and a good amount of content is still missing.
+I will update this page frequently by adding new projects and general info, so stay tuned!

 ## About me